ConorG180/mgc-dismantlers/README.md

 A user will be redirected to a checkout success page once they complete their order of their chosen products.
 In the checkout success page, the user will be able to see their order confirmation number, a list of the products that they have just purchased, and also receive a notification that they have been sent an email to their registered email address containing all relevant order information.
 #### **Images**
 <!-- ![Checkout success](static/images/checkout-success.png "Checkout success") -->

+### Stock management
+MCG dismantlers deals with second-hand car parts which are recovered from the dismantling of cars.
+As a result, products must be individually photographed and recorded and uploaded to the website, as each product is unique.
+This is opposed to most other e-commerce businesses which may order 20 of a particular product and record its stock accordingly.
+If a user were to buy one of the 20 items, the website would reduce the stock from 20 to 19.
+However, in the case of MGC dismantlers, each product is unique and therefore the quantity of each product is 1.
+To prevent products from showing up again after a user adds them to a cart or purchases the products, each product is given a ```in_a_cart``` and ```is_sold``` value in their record.
+Once a product is added to a cart or sold, the product becomes unavailable for others to purchase.
+Of course, once a product is removed from the card, the product will become available once again.
+In a future feature, a timer may be set on how long users can keep products in their cart so as to prevent a user from holding on to an item for too long when they have no intention of purchasing the item.

 ### Wishlist
 A user will be able to create their own wishlist provided they have an account and are logged in.
 The wishlist will allow them to receive automatic email notifications if a part is added to MCG-dismantler's stock.
 This helps the user to immediately know if a part is available, and will also increase revenue for the business as they are advertising parts to customers that they have expressed interest in, and letting them know that the part is now available.